osick/repo-ctx/docs/mcp_tools_reference.md

 - Unauthenticated mode: 60 requests/hour rate limit

 **"No results found"**
-- Solution: Index the repository first using gitlab-index-repository
+- Solution: Index the repository first using repo-ctx-index

 **"Version not found"**
-- Solution: Check available versions with gitlab-search-libraries
+- Solution: Check available versions with repo-ctx-search

 **"Path is not a Git repository"**
 - Solution: Ensure the path contains a `.git` directory